What is an anesthesiologist?

 Will I be in pain after my surgery?

 Your anesthesiologist will do everything he or she can to keep you comfortable following surgery.
 You will be closely monitored by physicians, nurses, and other medical staff throughout your time in the recovery room to help ensure a safe and comfortable recovery.

-If you are staying in the hospital after your surgery, our Acute Pain Service may coordinate your pain control.
-The Acute Pain Service is available 24 hours a day, seven days a week.
+If you are staying in the hospital after your surgery, our Perioperative Pain Service (POPS) may coordinate your pain control.
+POPS is available 24 hours a day, seven days a week.